letakeane/gridpractice/module-4/challenges/js/primitives.md

-# JS Primitives Challenge
+# JS Native Data Types Challenge

 ## Prompt

-Extend the primitive Array data type to allow a `groupBy` method so that when given an array of objects, you can group each array item by a specified property.
+Extend the native Array data type to allow a `groupBy` method so that when given an array of objects, you can group each array item by a specified property.

 For example, given an array of Turing students: